Uluru – The Ultimate Guide To Australia’s Red Rock

 A head net is probably the most critical thing you will need while visiting Uluru.
 The flies are relentless and will chew away at you all day.
 Bug spray helps, but it’s challenging to protect your eyes.

-I think this is essential for any trip, but it’s beyond necessary for Uluru.
-You need this even if you get head nets!
-Not only will you get eaten by flies at the rock, but you will also encounter hungry bugs all over the resorts.
+This is essential for any trip but is beyond necessary for Uluru.
+You need this even if you get headnets!
+Not only will you get eaten by flies at the rock, but you will also encounter hungry bugs all over the resort.
 Spray this over your clothes to ward off as many pests as possible.
-You will also need this if you plan to spend any time at the pool.
+You will also need this if you plan to spend time at the pool.

-You may still get bitten even with a head net and insect repellant.
-Be prepared after Bite Advanced Formula is a portable solution that relieves the itch and sting from mosquitoes, flea, and other insect bites.
+Even with a head net and insect repellant, you may still get bitten.
+Be prepared with After Bite Advanced Formula, a portable solution that relieves the itch and sting from mosquitoes, fleas, and other insect bites.

 The NICE TO HAVE